 An annotated genomic sequence is required to begin designing a DNA donor oligo.
 When selecting the genomic sequence, it is essential to retrieve a genomic sequence (introns and exons) so that your DNA template correctly repairs the intended HDR modification site.

 When designing a DNA donor oligo to replace a nucleotide or to insert an epitope tag (2), homology arms need to flank the desired HDR modification and be specific to the site where the HDR modification should take place (Figure 1).
 The length of each homology arm of the donor oligo can vary from short (30-40 nt) to long (70-90 nt) and typically are symmetric in length around the desired insert (3-4).
-We recommend using 30-40 nucleotides for both the 5' and 3' homology arms when using single-stranded DNA donor oligos (5).It has been demonstrated (3,5) that the addition of two phosphorothioates on each end of the DNA oligo increases HDR efficiency over non-phosphorothioated DNA donor oligos.
+We recommend using 30-40 nucleotides for both the 5' and 3' homology arms when using single-strand DNA donor oligos (5).It has been demonstrated (3,5) that the addition of two phosphorothioates on each end of the DNA oligo increases HDR efficiency over non-phosphorothioated DNA donor oligos.

 Figure 1.
 Two types of DNA donor oligos are shown.
 The first is a 61 nucleotide DNA donor oligo to replace a single nucleotide in the target gene.
 The homology arms specific to the gene target (underlined) are flanking the nucleotide to be changed (blue text).
 The second is a 90 nucleotide DNA donor oligo to create a C-terminal epitope tag (e.g. FLAG) and a RFLP detection site (e.g. NheI).
 The homology arms specific to the gene target (underlined) are flanking the epitope tag and NheI restriction site (blue text).